emoltz/Map_App/README.md

 * Having an issue with string literals in Javascript... but it's due to my futzing around with the CSS class names and variable names.
 Should be all figured out now.
 * Now the default class constructor includes the calculation of the current time from the `_date` member variable.
 * Saving a few things for later: namely, how the popups will look.

+### June 22, 2022
+* Mostly done...
+I wanted to some more with it but I think I've learned what I needed to learn to move on.
+I will return to this at some point to polish it a bit if needed.